dxc-technology/csc-agility-platform-services-sdk-reference-info/README.md

 ## Build Configuration

-The examples in this repository are compatible with Java 8 and ant 1.9.3.
+The examples in this repository are compatible with Java 8 and Apache Ant 1.9.3.

 The examples are dependent on the [csc-agility-platform-sdk project](https://github.com/csc/csc-agility-platform-sdk).